Your life didn’t stop when you were diagnosed with HIV – your sex life doesn’t have to stop either!

 Remember that your emotional and mental health are as important as your sexual health.
 Seeking the proper supports for your emotional and mental well-being can help set you on the path to having great sex.
 Most importantly, think through the sex you want, so you can look out for yourself if challenging situations come up.

 Talking About HIV

 Living with HIV is a lot different now.
 HIV treatment has allowed guys to live long, healthy lives.
-When it comes to sex, the risk of HIV transmission if a guy is on treatment is slim to none.
+There’s more great news!
+When a guy living with HIV is on treatment and has an undetectable viral load, there is ZERO risk of HIV being transmitted through sex.
 However, some guys are still worried about transmitting HIV to their partners.
 Fortunately, with new treatment and prevention options available, guys can have sex with confidence that they will not pass HIV to their partners.
 Educating ourselves about the options available to us and our partners is an important step to making sex more fun.
 Talk to your doctor, or someone from an HIV/AIDS Service Organization or sexual health centre to help you figure out what works best for you.

 Talking about your HIV-positive status can be particularly stressful when it comes to hooking up, since not everybody knows about the science of HIV transmission and sex or about what it means to be undetectable.
 There’s no one right way to disclose your HIV status, or anything else.
 Here are some tips on how to make this process easier:

 - First, ask yourself: Do I want to tell them this information?
 Have we talked about what we’re going to do?
 Are we just making out, or are we going to fuck?